Allow Your Publishers to Maintain Live Connections to On-Premises Data

 After you designate one client to support live queries, you can configure additional clients on different computers to load balance the live queries.

 When more than one Tableau Bridge client supports data sources with live connections for a site, by default, all the clients are automatically included in a "pool."
 The purpose of this pool is to distribute (or load balance) the live queries among the available clients.
-Although the client in the pool that performs the live query work is chosen at random, if for whatever reason a client can no longer perform the live query work, another available client from the pool is also automatically chosen at random and handles the live queries that are sent to it.
-There is no additional intervention required from you, the site administrator, or by your users, to support or manage this pool of clients.
+Although the client in the pool that performs the live query work is chosen at random, if for whatever reason a client can no longer perform the live query work, another available client from the pool is also automatically chosen at random to handle the live queries that are sent to it.
+There is no additional intervention required from you, the site administrator, or by your users, to support or manage the pool of clients.

 In general, Tableau recommends that you consider configuring additional clients to support live queries based on one or both of the following situations:

 Tableau Bridge is used as a critical service.
 If your environment requires that live connection support must be available even if a client becomes unavailable.

 Client is at capacity.
 If your existing site traffic is exceeding current capacity of the client.

 You can use the procedure below to configure additional clients to support live queries:

 Follow the procedure in 2.
 Configure the client to support live connections for each additional client.

 Ensure the status of the client you add shows a green or "Connected" state as described in 4.
 Monitor Tableau Bridge on Tableau Online.

 Note: Do not configure a client to load balance live queries if it has already been designated as a centrally-managed client for extract refreshes.
 For more information, see Manage extract data sources using a central Tableau Bridge client.